JetBrains/kotlin-web-site/docs/reference/generics.md

 ## Variance

-One of the most tricky parts of *Java*'s type system is wildcard types (see [Java Generics FAQ](http://www.angelikalanger.com/GenericsFAQ/JavaGenericsFAQ.html)).
+One of the most tricky parts of Java's type system is wildcard types (see [Java Generics FAQ](http://www.angelikalanger.com/GenericsFAQ/JavaGenericsFAQ.html)).
 And Kotlin doesn't have any.
 Instead, it has two other things: declaration-site variance and type projections.

 First, let's think about why Java needs those mysterious wildcards.
 The problem is explained in [Effective Java](http://www.oracle.com/technetwork/java/effectivejava-136174.html), Item 28: *Use bounded wildcards to increase API flexibility*.